The Nootropic Synergy of L-Theanine and Caffeine

 That’s where L-theanine comes in.
 When taken together, L-theanine can take the edge off of caffeine.
 The potential inhibitory nature and calming effects of theanine can nullify the jittery muscles, hyperactivity, and restlessness that may come with taking too much caffeine.
 Since L-theanine can increase dopamine, GABA, and glycine levels in the brain, and may inhibit glutamate excitotoxicicty, it is ideal for balancing out the unwanted side effects of caffeine.
 More importantly, combining theanine and caffeine may also increase the potential benefits of both compounds.
 They act synergistically together to improve the beneficial effects of both compounds.

-Studies show significant results when bringing the two together, including:
+Studies show results when bringing the two together, including:

 - support mental focus